-While aerosol cans do have the potential to explode, fortunately, the circumstances under which they might are not found under normal conditions in a plane.
-So the likelihood of them exploding is minute.
+While aerosol cans do have the potential to explode, fortunately, the circumstances under which they might are not found under normal conditions in the baggage hold of a plane.
+So the likelihood of an aerosol on planes exploding is minute.

 Aerosols containing a liquid are held in the can under pressure with an expellant.
 When the button on the aerosol can is pressed it opens a valve and some of the liquid contained in it is expelled.

 There are a few reasons why an aerosol may explode which include fire/extreme heat or being damaged but under normal circumstances, these conditions will never exist in an aircraft’s hold.

 It is the pressurization in an aircraft that seems to be the main worry that people have when it comes to wondering if aerosols will explode in their checked luggage.